-Arafune Cold Storage is located deep in the mountains and is difficult to reach, especially by public transport.
+Arafune Cold Storage is deep in the mountains and difficult to reach, especially by public transport.
 It is closed from December to March.
-By car, it’s about a one-hour drive from Tomioka Silk Mill, with free parking available nearby, followed by a 10–15-minute downhill walk.
-The return uphill walk takes longer.
-It's recommended to arrive before 15:00.
-By train, take the train to Shimonita Station (1 hour from Takasaki), then take a taxi—there are no buses available.
-A round-trip "sightseeing taxi" costs around 6000 yen and must be booked in advance.
+By car, it’s about an hour from Tomioka Silk Mill, with free parking available nearby, followed by a 10–15 minute downhill walk.
+The return uphill takes longer.
+Try to arrive before 3:00 PM.
+By train, get off at Shimonita Station (1 hour from Takasaki), then take a taxi—there are no buses available.
+A round-trip 'sightseeing taxi' costs around 6000 yen and must be booked in advance.

 Arafune Cold Storage